animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-While support for Apache Geode’s native `cache.xml` persists for legacy reasons, Apache Geode application developers who use XML configuration are encouraged to do everything in Spring XML to take advantage of the many wonderful things Spring has to offer, such as modular XML
+While support for Apache Geode's native `cache.xml` persists for legacy reasons, Apache Geode application developers who use XML configuration are encouraged to do everything in Spring XML to take advantage of the many wonderful things Spring has to offer, such as modular XML